muhammadt1/SimonSaysGame/README.md

 - 10K Bus Resistor Network.

 ### Setup
-- The STM and breadboard must me configured as per the schematic here.
+- The STM and breadboard must me configured as per the [Schematic](SimonSaysSchematic.pdf).

 - Once the breadboard and STM are setup accordingly, the main program must be loaded onto the STM initate the game.
 This will then begin the starting sequence of the game.

 ### Game Instructions